henrikgruner/Sorting/Readme.md

 #### How does it work
 Basic idea, choose an item in the list as a pivot:
 Split the list in two where one is bigger than the pivot, and vice versa.
-Repeat recursivly until the size of the lists are two.
+Repeat recursively until the size of the lists are two.
 Merge all the sorted lists and return.

 ### Selection sort